SmithMack68/Knights-and-Dragons/README.md

 ## Demo Video
 [![YouTube Video](https://img.youtube.com/vi/D1VwfUtsDrU/0.jpg)](https://www.youtube.com/watch?v=D1VwfUtsDrU)
 ------
-Click the video link and it will redirect you to the YouTube demo. **Note it will take you away from GitHub**
+Click the video link and it will redirect you to the YouTube demo. **Note it will take you away from GitHub

 -------
+## Overview
+This is a single page React application.
+It uses links and React components to mimic a backend.
+You can Login, add or remove Knights and Dragons to your personal Army